-A gap analysis helps an organization assess its alignment with strategic objectives to determine whether the current execution is in line with the company’s mission and long-term vision.
-Gap analyses then help reach a target performance by assisting organizations to use their resources better.
-A good gap analysis is a powerful tool to improve execution.
+A gap analysis helps an organization assess its alignment with strategic objectives to determine whether the current execution aligns with the company’s mission and long-term vision.
+Gap analyses help reach a target performance by assisting organizations to use their resources better.
+A good gap analysis is a powerful tool for improving execution.

 Gap analysis to structure an effective action plan

 Gap analyses also help assess how in line the company’s organization is vs. the action plan defined in the planning stage.